 _spBodyOnLoadFunctionNames.push("NavigatetoEnjoySharePoint");

-You can also write the below code for SharePoint online redirect page.
+</script>You can also write the code below to redirect a page to another SharePoint page.

 <script type="text/javascript">